enzofalone/EnzoGram/README.md

 Describe any challenges encountered while building the app.

-I was boomed with a ton of new information; however, it was really fun to create and did not had a lot of trouble in this part, except for the fact that I still don't know really well how all the camera functionalities work but will definitely dig around the code in my free time!
+I usually try to do all the stretch stories as they are really interesting to motivate myself to dig into more documentation and learn more about the libraries used and Android but I could not develop likes and comments due to lack of time and my few tries did not work for the features to be pushed into the project.
+It is my first time working with databases, and even though I had a lot of fun and felt really excited, it is at the moment something hard that I will definitely improve on as I really liked going through it.

+I had problems creating and updating user profiles for a while but after reading documentation I quickly encountered the solution, which was to save in background after calling a put.

 ## Open-source libraries used